Koh Lipe Guide: Beaches, Resorts, and Reefs

 Koh Lipe is a small island located in the Andaman Sea, in the far south of Thailand.
 It is one of the 51 islands in the archipelago which makes up the Tarutao Marine National Park.
-That means it is protected by conservation laws from overdevelopment and overfishing.
+It is protected by marine conservation laws, meaning it has some incredible coral reefs to explore!

-The view out to the island is beautiful.
-A pristine white beach is lined by coconut palms, small bungalows, and those iconic wooden longtail boats.
-We’ve only been here a few minutes, but Koh Lipe is already one of my favorite islands along with Koh Kood.
+On arrival, the view out to the island is beautiful.
+A pristine white beach is lined by coconut palms, small bungalows, and those wooden longtail boats which are so iconic of Thailand.
+Koh Lipe really is one of the most stunning Thai islands along with Koh Kood.

 On arrival, we check into the island and pay the National Park fee.
 Don’t try to skip this fee, as the funds are used towards the conservation efforts which keep this region so beautiful.